1. Warren Hastings was the first ___________.

 Explanation: His primary goal was to secure revenue for the struggling Company.

-26. In 1772, Warren Hastings shifted the treasury and revenue headquarters from Murshidabad to:
+26. In 1772, Warren Hastings shifted the treasury and revenue headquarters from Murshidabad to___________.

 A) Dacca